tseccull/motes/CONTRIBUTING.md

 In the first instance, any initial interest in contributing to the project should be made by opening an issue in this repo.
 I am happy to work with you to fix bugs, improve the docs for MOTES, and integrate new instrument I/O modules.
-Contributors will receive attribution as co-authors of the software.
+Let's talk about making MOTES the best that it can be.